kitwaicloud/kitwaicloud.github.io/spark_streaming/netpie.md

 })

 ```
-Replace the paragraph **lineStream60.print** with the following code.
 Restart interpreter and rerun the notebook.